DahianaMC/Kickstarter-Analysis/README.md

 •	Location.

-•	Type of play (comedic, drama).
+•	Type of category with successful goals.

 •	Launch Date.

 •	Duration of the campaign

-•	Evaluate the goals that were success with goals campaign higher than $45000 (include aspects mentioned above) to make more similar campaigns in the future.
+•	Evaluate the goals that were successful with goals campaign higher than $45000 (include aspects mentioned above) to make more similar campaigns in the future.

 •	Comparing duration and goal will help for the evaluation.